smstong/smstong.github.io/md/golang-faq.md

 As long as a folder containing a file named "go.mod", it's treated as a module.

 # Can a module name be different to its container folder?
 Yes.
 But don't do that!
-Especially if your project is on remote git repo like github.
+Unless you really don't want your project to be imported by other projects.
-If a module name is URL, go tools fetch that URL.
-If your module name is not the same as the repo name, go can NOT find it.
+Go import resolves module path based on module name, if the name cannot be resolved, it cannot find it.

 # Does "import" support relative path?
 No Relative Paths: Imports are always absolute paths relative to the module root.